 Radiation field can be produced by isotropic and non-isotropic background sources and point-like radiation sources that reside inside or outside the actual model volume.

 Specification of the intensity of an isotropic background component requires a binary file that lists the intensity in cgs units for each frequency (in the order of increasing frequency) included in the simulation.
+The frequency grid must be identical to the one specified by the keyword optical.
 It is thus a plain binary file with NFREQ 4 byte floating point numbers.

 Anisotropic background is specified using a Healpix-type binary file.
 At the moment the resolution of the background map is hardcoded to correspond to healpix maps with size NSIDE=64 (some 49 152 pixels over the sky, each pixel ~55 arcmin in size) in the RING order.
 The file simply lists the pixel values (4 byte floats) for 49152 pixels on the first frequency, followed by similar vectors for the remaining frequencies in the order of increasing frequency.
 The total size of the file is thus always NFREQ×49152×4 bytes.
-For example, if the simulation uses 100 frequencies, the healpix file for the background intensity is 18.8 MB in size.
+For example, if the simulation uses 100 frequencies (as specified by the optical keyword), the healpix file for the background intensity is 18.8 MB in size.
 The background file can be prepared in Python for example using the healpy library.

 For point sources one of course specifies luminosity (in cgs units, erg/s/Hz) instead of intensity.
 The file is a plain binary file with NFREQ 4 byte floats, one number per simulated frequency, in the order of increasing frequency.
 The frequency grid must again be identical to the one specified by the optical keyword.